 Group history preserved

-No item-by-item splitting
+No item-by-item splitting on free tier

 Requires accounts for everyone